ThatGenZGamer48/Documatic-Hackathon/README.md

 # Directions of Use

-- First open pgAdmin 4 and create a new database named DocumaticTest.
+- Open pgAdmin 4 and create a new table in your database named `UserDetails`.
+Then create 6 tables with the corresponding names and datatypes.

-- Then create a table named UserDetails with columns of userId: text, inventoryItems: text[], coins: bigint, latestRedeemedTime: time with timezone, createdAt: date, updatedAt: date.
-- Then create a table named UserDetails with columns of userId: text, inventoryItems: text[], coins: bigint, latestRedeemedTime: timestamp without timezone, createdAt: date, updatedAt: date.
-- Then you can change the sequelizeConfig.js to include your credentials.
-- Run the bot and you are good to go!
+Name:                 Datatype:
+userId                text
+inventoryItems        text\[]
+coins                 bigint
+latestRedeemedTime    timestamp without time zone createdAt             date updatedAt             date

+Note: The SQL standard requires that writing just timestamp be equivalent to timestamp without time zone, and PostgreSQL honors that behavior.

 ## Objective of the game